Multiple Packages in Workspace

 [dependencies]

-Therefore, we could remove the workspace section in packages/python_bindings/pixi.toml
+Therefore, we can remove the workspace section in the manifest of cpp_math

 .